iDigBio/spreadsheet-skills/02-common-mistakes.md

 **Solution**: Never include more than one piece of information in a cell.
 If you need both these measurements, design your data sheet to include this information.

 ## <a name="field_name"></a> Field name problems
+It is best to use Darwin Core field names when possible.
+When one is not available for your data type you will need to pick a name.
 Choose descriptive field names, but be careful not to include: spaces, numbers, or special characters of any kind.
 Spaces can be misinterpreted by parsers that use whitespace as delimiters and some programs don’t like field names that are text strings that start with numbers.
 Underscores (`_`) are a good alternative to spaces and consider writing names in camel-case to improve readability.
 Remember that abbreviations that make sense at the moment may not be so obvious in 6 months but don't overdo it with names that are eccessivly long.

 **Examples**

 **good name** | **good alternative** | **avoid**
 ------------- | -------------------- | ---------
-Max_temp     | MaxTemp              | Maximum Temp (°C)
-Precipitation | Precipitation_mm | precmm
+scientif     | MaxTemp              | Maximum Temp (°C) Precipitation | Precipitation_mm | precmm
 Mean_year_growth | MeanYearGrowth | Mean growth/year
-sex | sex | M/F
 weight | weight | w.
 cell_type | CellType | Cell type
 first_observation | Observation_01 | 1st Obs.